 Pupils aged 8-16 can be temporarily assigned to 24-hour elementary schools for insubordination or refusal to obey the rules and regulations of school authorities, when a parent/guardian fails to exercise care or supervision over the child.
 Educ.
 Code § 48607.
 School principals can recommend admission to a board of admission.
 Educ.
 Code § 48606.
-The goal is to return the student to the regular school as soon as possible and to use this school only as a means of preventing later and more difficult delinquency.
+The goal is to return the student to the regular school as soon as possible and to use it only to prevent later and more difficult delinquency.